Land use planning and placemaking

 Our office is also a part of the Placemaking Wales Partnership and worked together with Welsh Government and the Design Commission for Wales on the Placemaking Charter and guidance, which builds on Planning Policy Wales’ focus on placemaking.
 It provides in more detail the number of considerations that go into placemaking and sets out six placemaking principles that contribute to establishing and maintaining good places.

 We have also provided support to the Planning Inspectorate for Wales and the Royal Town Planning Institute to develop their understanding of the Act.

 Below are the areas the Commissioner recommends that all public bodies, including Welsh Government, should focus on:

 - Ensure Planning Policy Wales 10 is properly implemented

 - Reduce inequalities through planning

 - Invest time and resources in planning services and placemaking

 - Reconnect people with planning

-For my full evidence, assessment, key findings and advice please see the section on Planning on our designated future generations report website.
+For our full evidence, assessment, key findings and advice please see the section on Planning on our designated Future Generations Report website.